-Skip to main content -> -> New release June 30th.
+Skip to main content -> -> Dec 4th: Now with continuous integration!
 See news

 - drag from a filemanager to add an audio file to the Song.